ardalis/kata-catalog/README.md

 Pull requests accepted - add your favorite kata to the catalog.

+The [devBetter](https://devbetter.com) group coaching program and various user groups use these katas frequently to help practice good coding habits and techniques.

 A list of code kata instructions (in the /katas folder) compiled by [@ardalis](http://twitter.com/ardalis):

 - [Bowling Game](katas/Bowling%20Game.md) ([PDF](https://github.com/ardalis/kata-catalog/raw/master/katas/Bowling%20Game.pdf))